TGrep2 and Tregex are tools for searching syntax trees. This guide introduces their shared query language.

 Other available relationships between nodes, additional to those given above in (8), are given in (33):

-The placement of parenthesis can be used to group a node with its relationship(s), so that (37) can match an /^IP\b/ which immediately dominates a /^PP\b/ which in turn dominates some /^IP\b/.
+The placement of parenthesis can be used to group a node with its relationship(s), so that (37) will match an /^IP-INF-REL\b/ which immediately dominates a /^PP\b/ which in turn dominates some /^IP\b/.

 To create more complex expressions, square brackets ([, ]) can be used to group relationships to form a complex relationship.
-Thus, pattern (40) finds an /^IP\b/ that has a VB or /^NP-PRD\b/ child, and that precedes a subject sister or follows an /^ADVP\b/ sister.
+Thus, pattern (40) finds an /^IP-INF-REL\b/ that has a /PRD/ or /CAT/ child, and that precedes a /^PP\b/ sister or follows an /^ADJP\b/ sister.

 Because a square bracketed expression itself acts as a complex relationship connecting to a node, an open square bracket must immediately precede a relationship or another open square bracket that itself starts a complex relationship.

 Any relationship, including a square bracketed one, can be negated by immediately preceding it with an exclamation mark (!).
-Thus, pattern (41) will find /^IP\b/ nodes that do not simultaneously have /^NP\b/ and /^PP\b/ children.
+Thus, pattern (41) will find /^IP-REL\b/ nodes that have a /^BEP\b/ child while having neither a /CAT/ child nor simultaneously /SBJ/ and /PRD2/ children.

 Search patterns allow for a matched node to be given a unique label with an equal sign (=).
 Once labelled, a node can thereafter be referred back to elsewhere within the search pattern.
 Such a ‘back link’ is accomplished when the node name only consists of an equal sign and a label, with the label serving to refer to the node that has been assigned to that name elsewhere in the pattern.
 It is only possible to express patterns in which the labelled node comes prior in the connected structure of the pattern that leads to a back link.